ESMCI/cime/doc/source/users_guide/running-a-case.rst

    wav/hist
    ....

-logs/ contains component log files created during the run.
-In addition to ``$LOGDIR``, log files are also copied to the short-term archiving directory and therefore are available for long-term archiving.
+The **logs/** subdirectory contains component log files that were created during the run.
+Log files are also copied to the short-term archiving directory and therefore are available for long-term archiving.

-rest/ contains a subset of directories that each contain a *consistent* set of restart files, initial files and rpointer files.
-Each sub-directory has a unique name corresponding to the model year, month, day and seconds into the day where the files were created (e.g. 1852-01-01-00000/).
-The contents of any restart directory can be used to create a branch run or a hybrid run or back up to a previous restart date.
+The **rest/** subdirectory contains a subset of directories that each contains a *consistent* set of restart files, initial files and rpointer files.
+Each subdirectory has a unique name corresponding to the model year, month, day and seconds into the day when the files were created.
+The contents of any restart directory can be used to create a branch run or a hybrid run or to back up to a previous restart date.

 ---------------------
 Long-term archiving
 ---------------------

-Users may choose to user their institution's preferred method for long-term archiving of model output.
-Previous releases of CESM provided an external long-term archiver tool which supported mass tape storage and HPSS systems.
+Users may choose to follow their institution's preferred method for long-term archiving of model output.
+Previous releases of CESM provided an external long-term archiver tool that supported mass tape storage and HPSS systems.
 However, with the industry migration away from tape archives, it is no longer feasible for CIME to support all the possible archival schemes available.